lea-lp/S3_D2_tic_tac/README.md

-*NB : to run the program correctly , please install*
+*NB : to run the program correctly , please install the following gem*

 `gem install colorize`